dell/csm-docs/content/docs/release/_index.md

 - CSI PowerFlex driver panics during CreateVolume()
 - node driver crashed on unlocking an unlocked mutex
 - PowerMax client is using PowerFlex methods in CSM authorization
-- Authorization Installation clarity - Authorization Install docs should use tabs for for storage credential options.
+- Authorization Install docs should use tabs for for storage credential options.
 - Host registration is missing when using metro topology label
 - Operator fails to install PowerStore
 - CSM Docs - Broken links to csm-operator samples in concepts section